ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 #### Leader Continuation

-The leader begins each round of continuation for a report share based on its locally computed prepare message and the previous PrepareShare from the helper.
-If PrepareShare is of type "failed", then the leader marks the report as failed and removes it from the candidate report set and does not process it further.
+The leader begins each round of continuation for a report share based on its locally computed prepare message and the previous PrepareStep from the helper.
+If PrepareStep is of type "failed", then the leader marks the report as failed and removes it from the candidate report set and does not process it further.
 If the type is "finished", then the leader aborts with "unrecognizedMessage".
 [[OPEN ISSUE: This behavior is not specified.]]
 If the type is "continued", then the leader proceeds as